Master of Science in Childhood Education (Grades 1 Through 6) and Special Education (All Grades Pre-K Through 12) Dual Certification Online

 Important dates and deadlines you need to know

-The M.S. in Childhood Education and Special Education (Dual certificate 1-6) is designed with working adults in mind.
+The dual certification in elementary and special education is designed with working adults in mind.
 We offer multiple start dates and faster course completion time to help you earn your degree when it’s convenient for you.

 TermStart DateApp DeadlineDocument DeadlineRegistration DeadlineTuition DeadlineClass End DateTerm Length